urszulaspik/Snake-game/README.md

 * level 2 - version with lives, additional black and brown apples which take lives.

 The game features a start screen with a menu where you can find information about the author, rules of the game, exit button, player statistics, and a place to enter a username.
-After the game is over, the player is redirected to the end screen
+After the game is over, the player is redirected to the end screen.

 ### Technologies
-**arcade** - Python library to make arcade games
+**arcade** - Python library to make arcade games.

-**pandas** - Python library to work with file with data
+**pandas** - Python library to work with data files.

 ### How to run this app?
 1. Clone the template project